arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - Add the `digitalRead(BTN_USER)` instruction in your sketch.

-The sketch below shows how to use Opta™'s programmable user button to control the sequence of status LEDs, `D0` to `D3`.
+The sketch below shows how to use Opta's programmable user button to control the sequence of status LEDs, `D0` to `D3`.

 ```arduino
 /**